botpress/documentation/readme.md

 ### Approval Process

 Before your change is reflected on the live documentation website, your PR has to be approved by two members of the Botpress Engineering team.
-Though we try to act on every PR as soon as possible, in some cases this process might take upto two weeks.
+Though we try to act on every PR as soon as possible, in some cases this process might take up to two weeks.

 ## Known issues